We work across West Yorkshire to develop and deliver policies, programmes and services which directly benefit the people of West Yorkshire.

 The Mayor has appointed Alison Lowe OBE as Deputy Mayor for Policing and Crime (DMPC).
 She is working with the Mayor to oversee policing in the region, on behalf of the public.

 How are we governed?

-The Combined Authority’s membership is made up of democratically elected councillors from our West Yorkshire partner councils of Bradford, Calderdale, Kirklees, Leeds and Wakefield, plus York and the Chair of the LEP.
+The Combined Authority’s membership is made up of democratically elected councillors from our West Yorkshire partner councils of Bradford, Calderdale, Kirklees, Leeds and Wakefield, plus York.

 The LEP Board brings together business and council leaders to ensure that we deliver services and investment across the full City Region and supports businesses to grow.